 Knee replacements are a standard orthopaedic procedure to treat knee arthritis.
 While 80% of patients with a knee replacement report good results, about 15-20% struggle with ongoing pain after a knee replacement.
-We use cortisone injections to treat pain and inflammation from knee arthritis.
-So, can you get a cortisone injection after a knee replacement to treat post-surgical knee pain, and what are the risks?
+We use steroid injections to treat pain and inflammation from knee arthritis.
+Can you receive a cortisone injection after a knee replacement to treat post-surgical knee pain?
+What are the risks of steroid injections after a knee replacement?

 Cortisone is a powerful anti-inflammatory medication.
 When injected directly into the joint, cortisone can reduce inflammation and alleviate pain.
 This makes it a valuable tool for managing joint-related conditions, including arthritis, bursitis, and tendonitis.